CUREDIT/specs/README.md

 ### MarkTown

-GF Markdown and Asciidoc based note editor with ConText annotation support
+GF Markdown and Asciidoc based hyperlink card editor with ConText annotation support

-1. Accepts gfm or asciidoc hyperlinks with ConText
+1. Accepts gfm or asciidoc hyperlinks with Context annotations.
-2. A hyperlink always has a default annotation block unless a specific one is specified
+2. A hyperlink always has a default annotation block unless a specific one is specified.
-3. When n hyperlinks are provided but only one annotation block is provided, the node can be exploded to n nodes with the 1 hyperlink each and the same annotation block in each node
+3. When n hyperlinks are provided but only one annotation block is provided, the node can be exploded to n nodes with the 1 hyperlink each and the same annotation block in each node.
 4. When n hyperlinks are provided but only m of the n links have their own annotation blocks each, only those m links can be separated into m new nodes.
-5. A hyperlink has
+5. A hyperlink card has title and description and may have content preview(s), image and icon.

 ### TreeKey